rajashreeH/issuetracker-analysis-boilerplate/readme.md

 #### To use this as a boilerplate for your new project, you can follow these steps

-1. Fork and clone the boilerplate in your local machine
+1. Fork this repository and clone the boilerplate in your local machine

-2. Navigate to assignment-solution-step1 folder
+2. Navigate to issuetracker-analysis-boilerplate folder

     `cd issuetracker-analysis-boilerplate`